Tips for Better Business as an African Creative

 While much of being an entrepreneur is simply figuring things out and asking for help, there are some base level steps that can easily be missed by many Africans aspiring to enter into these creative fields.

-The question is, how do I do business better?
+The question is, how do I do better business?
 While there are classes, books, tutorials, videos, and more, everything varies based on your unique situation.
 At the core, there are some foundational ways that Africans can do business for us to grow despite our fears and reservations.
 Here are some tips to get you started:

 1. Get Organized